kaiachain/kaia-docs/docs/misc/faq-chain-transition.md

 ## When will the KAIA market open? <a id="when-will-the-kaia-market-open-"></a>

-The KAIA market is scheduled to open on June 27th.
-The exact block number will be shared closer to the date.
+KAIA team is committed to open the KAIA market as soon as possible but the exact block number and dates will be shared later.

 ## Will Klaytn provide a swap or migration website for new KAIA tokens? <a id="will-klaytn-provide-a-swap-or-migration-website-for-new-kaia-tokens-"></a>